 Apply 1 to 2 drops of the blend to your face.
 Dilute first with a carrier oil if you have sensitive skin.
 (If possible, rinse your face with cold water first and apply blend to moist skin.)

-Your can also make a personal aromatherapy inhaler.
+Your can also make a personal aromatherapy inhaler using one of the following blends.
 Drop the essential oils onto the cotton wick in the inhaler.
 Keep the inhaler capped.
 Remove the cap and inhale as needed.

 Many sources recommend a neti pot to help clean pollens, dust, dander, and other pollutants out of your nasal passages.
 A neti pot resembles a small teapot-shaped kettle.
 You fill the neti pot with warm distilled water and a little salt that doesn't contain iodine to create a saline solution.